Car CommercialsBy Tom Dougherty

 Why do car commercials always blend into the same mix?
 What’s with this industry?
 An industry that trades ad agencies back and forth like baseball cards.

-For one, brands – across all categories, and even among Fortune 500 companies – market with blinders on.
+For one, brands – across all categories, and even among Fortune 500 companies – a market with blinders on.
 They only see what they want to see.
-Which is why they tout their latest features without knowing if audiences even care.
+This is why they tout their latest features without knowing if audiences even care.
 Brands rarely see things from the point of view of the audience.

 Even if you take Hyundai’s too-hot-jerky family out of competitive context, the commercial wouldn’t make much impact on buying behaviors.